simc/crimson/README.md

 }
 ```

-## Custom converters
+## Custom JSON converters

-You can use custom converters to convert between JSON and Dart types using the `@JsonConvert()` annotation:
+You can use custom JSON converters to convert between JSON and Dart types using the `@JsonConvert()` annotation:

 ```dart
 @json